LOST LADS Lost in Puerto Rico & Dominican Republic

 πΊοΈ Off-Trail Tips

 La Parguera bio bay is way less touristy than the Vieques one.
 You can actually swim in it (Vieques banned swimming).
 Go on a moonless night for max glow.
+Book in advance β small boats, fill up fast.
+Operators: Parguera Eco Tours ($45pp), Hook'd on Adventure ($70pp for sunset+bio combo).

 Monday, May 4